 Push notifications

-With this plugin you can also manage the push notification section of MBurger, this is a wrapper around MPush, the underlying platform, so you should refer to the to understand the concepts and to start the push integration.
+With this plugin you can also manage the push notification section of MBurger, this is a wrapper around MPush, the underlying platform, so you should refer to the MPush documentation arrow-up-right to understand the concepts and to start the push integration.
 In order to use MBMessages instead of MPush you have to do the following changes:

 Set the push token like this: